flannick/oriole/README.md

-# oriole (Python)
+# ORIOLE

-Oriole is a Python rewrite of the original Rust tool (`mocasa`).
+ORIOLE is a Python rewrite of the original Rust tool (`mocasa`).
 It fits a linear-Gaussian latent variable model with a single endophenotype (E) driving multiple traits (T), which in turn generate observed effects (O).
 The tool supports Gibbs sampling and closed-form (analytical) inference for classification, and analytical EM for training.

 ## Quick Start